Healthcare must transform in the face of climate and environmental crises

 “It’s the young professionals who are super concerned about these issues, and they’re really pushing hard inside the system to help us get the attention that’s needed.”

-“We’re talking today about, you know, doctors, nurses, others in health systems, but engineers, lawyers, teachers, no matter who we are, if we’re a plumber or an electrician or a builder, we all have to think differently about our responsibilities in our working lives.”
+“We’re talking about, not only, doctors, nurses, others in health systems, but also engineers, lawyers, teachers, no matter who we are, if we’re a plumber or an electrician or a builder, we all have to think differently about our responsibilities in our working lives.”

 Capon spoke to Cosmos ahead of an expert talk on driving a more environmentally conscious future for health and medical research at the Annual Meeting of the Australian Academy of Health and Medical Sciences, to be held today in Adelaide.